Women in the 43rd Canadian Parliament: Female Members

-Accessibility to Office and Equal Representation
+Accessibility to office and equal representation

 The Canadian Parliament has seen a dramatic increase in the number of women and racialized people that sit in the House of Commons in the last decade.
 However, the representation of women in the house has not always been key to the government's success.
 In 1921, the first federal election where the majority of women could vote took place.
 This was also the year that the very first woman was elected to sit in the House.
 Although 4 women ran, only one was elected: Agnes Campbell Macphail.

 The 2019 Canadian election saw a record number of women in terms of the number of candidates as well as the proportion of women in contrast to all of the candidates.
-More than 700 of the 2,146 candidates were women, meaning that 34% of candidates identified as Female.
-It was the first federal election where the data compiled on candidates’ gender identities could possible to be other than a man or woman.
+More than 700 of the 2,146 candidates were women, meaning that 34% of candidates identified as female.
+It was the first federal election where the data compiled on candidates’ gender identities could be possible to be other than a man or woman.
 Elections Canada data states that 19 of the 2,146 did not state their gender and 5 of the 2,146 candidates identified as a different identity.
 Since 1968, the percentage of women that have run in the Canadian Federal election has gone up by seven times, and with the 43rd Canadian Parliament setting records for representation, we can see change occurring.

 One of the largest reasons why there is not a higher percentage of female candidates is because of the barriers to entry that they face.
 According to the Library of the Canadian Parliament, there are seven key factors that contribute to the barriers to entry that women face: gender stereotypes and discrimination, lack of confidence in their abilities, insufficient efforts to recruit female candidates, difficulties in financing their campaigns, absence of family-friendly and gender-sensitive workplaces, gender-based violence and harassment, and gender-biased media treatment.
 These seven reasons, identified by the Government of Canada, are the issues that must be addressed if equality is to be achieved in representation.
 Similarly, a book written by Newman et al. also noted similar things to be barriers to entry for women into the political landscape in Canada.